MicrosoftDocs/entra-docs/docs/identity/conditional-access/policy-old-require-mfa-admin.md

 Accounts that are assigned administrative rights are targeted by attackers.
 Requiring multifactor authentication (MFA) on those accounts is an easy way to reduce the risk of those accounts being compromised.

-Microsoft recommends you require MFA on the following roles at a minimum, based on [identity score recommendations](~/identity/monitoring-health/concept-identity-secure-score.md):
+Microsoft recommends you require phishing-resistant multifactor authentication on the following roles at a minimum:

 [!INCLUDE [conditional-access-admin-roles](../../includes/conditional-access-admin-roles.md)]